Upcoming Events, Articles, and News at Phoenix

 Things are different in the desert.
 The sky is bigger.
 The stars are brighter.
 The sunsets stop you in your tracks.
 It's a feeling that can't be conjured, landscaped or kindled with twinkling bulbs.
 John Ford knew that.
 So did Frank Lloyd Wright.
 Come to Greater Phoenix and you'll understand, too.

-America’s sixth-largest city still has real cowboys and rugged mountains and the kind of cactus most people see only in cartoons.
-Phoenix is the gateway to the Grand Canyon, and its history is a testament to the spirit of puebloans, ranchers, miners and visionaries.
+Phoenix is America's sixth-largest city.
+It has real cowboys and rugged mountains and the kind of cactus most people see only in cartoons.

 Projected against this rich backdrop is a panorama of urban sophistication: Resorts and spas that drop jaws and soothe souls.
 Stadiums and arenas worthy of the world's biggest sports spectacles.
 Restaurants with inspired cuisine and inspiring patio views.
 Golf courses that beckon players the year round.
 Shopping centers as stylish and eclectic as the fashions they house.

 Shrouded by mountains on three sides and covered by a canopy of near-perpetual blue sky, Phoenix and its neighboring communities are home to more courses than you could hope to play in one visit.
-Many of the Greater Phoenix courses were designed by the greats, and most don’t have merely one signature hole, but many.
+Many of the Greater Phoenix courses were designed by the greats, and most don't have merely one signature hole, but many - Aguila, Aguila 9, Cave Creek, Encanto 18, Encanto 9, Maryvale, Palo Verde and Papago.
 Some courses occupy desert canyons where civilization feels a world away, while others are part of opulent resorts where golfers can indulge themselves with a post-round spa treatment.

 Greater Phoenix is a hub for some of the best museums, art galleries and theaters in the Southwest.